Stockton, Whatley, Davin & Co.

 Stockton, Whatley, Davin & Co.
 (SWD) was one of the largest mortgage banking, real estate and insurance firms in the Southeast of the United States.
-It was founded in 1884 as the Telfair Stockton Company and operated until 1983 when it was broken up by its new owner Phillips Petroleum Company.
+It was founded in 1884 as the property management Telfair Stockton Company and operated until 1983 when it was broken up by its new owner Phillips Petroleum Company.
 The assets were sold to First National Bank of Boston and Gate Petroleum.

 Prior to its breakup the company was headquartered in Jacksonville, Florida and was the developer of Ponte Vedra Beach in the early 1930s.
 At its height, SWD had a real estate portfolio worth $100 million and a mortgage loan servicing portfolio of $3.8 billion, providing services in Florida, Georgia and Alabama.

 History

-The company was founded as Stockton, Whatley in the late 19th century and the original partners were James R. Stockton Sr., Brown L. Whatley and Joseph W. Davin.
+The original company was founded by Telfair Stockton, Sr. in 1884.
+Following his Marine Corps service in World War I, his son, James R. Stockton Sr. joined the firm to learn the business.
+When Telfair died in 1932, James Stockton ran the company until merging with the Whatley Davin Development Company.
+The three principals were James Stockton Sr., Brown L. Whatley and Joseph W. Davin.

-The San Marco district of Jacksonville was developed by the Stockton Whatley Company in the 1920s, as was Ponte Vedra Beach in the early 1930s.
+The San Marco district of Jacksonville was developed by SWD in the 1920s, as was Ponte Vedra Beach in the early 1930s.

 The abandoned San Jose Hotel was purchased from the Alfred I. duPont Testamentary Trust in 1946.
 The hotel became the San Jose campus of The Bolles School, but hotel's golf course and clubhouse opened in 1947 as the San Jose Country Club after $300,000 was spent on renovation.
-The kitchen was expanded and a new Pro Shop was built.
-Steam and sauna rooms were added to the Men's lockers; a Woman's locker room was constructed.
+The kitchen was expanded and a new pro shop was built.
+Steam and sauna rooms were added to the men's lockers; a women's locker room was constructed.
 The San Jose Country Club is on the National Register of Historic Places.

+Brown Whatley wrote to Florida mortgage bankers in late June 1952 urging them to meet in Jacksonville to discuss common problems and possible solutions.
+Later that summer, the Mortgage Bankers Association of Florida was formed with membership from more than 60 companies.

 In 1960, J.J.
 Daniel was president of SWD.
 He pushed development of the Deerwood section of Jacksonville, and the companion Deerwood Country Club, the most exclusive gated community at the time and for many years thereafter.
-The company was servicing over 50,000 mortgages valued at $420 million, making it the 4th largest mortgage company in the United States.
+The company was servicing over 50,000 mortgages valued at $420 million, making it the 4th-largest mortgage company in the United States.

+SWD and Arvida Corp. were two of the largest real estate companies in Florida in the 1960s.
+Management of approximately $100 in land from Miami-based Arvida was entrusted to SWD in 1961 when the two created an alliance.